ephraim13825/KZTimer/README.md

 Alliedmodders: https://forums.alliedmods.net/showthread.php?t=223274
 Steam group: http://steamcommunity.com/groups/KZTIMER

 Do you have trouble with huge red error boxes on your server?
-That's because a few  map makers don't pack the button textures/models in.
+That's because a few  map makers don't pack the button models in.
 The following plugin will fix the issue: https://www.dropbox.com/s/hxm91jpyrjxgqa5/ButtonDownloader.zip